ms337/blog-lines/content/pages/contact.md

 You can email me at: `f"{my_first_name}@{this_domain_name}"`.

 ### Founders/Startups

-I also help a lot of founders out on the weekends with technical and product strategy, questions of product market fit or specific advice on training models and why and how to use AI in products.
+I also help a lot of founders out on the weekends with technical input, strategy and questions of product market fit.

 The best way I believe I help is to sanity check your thinking, help you devise strategy and push the scope of your idea.
-The most common mistake I see founders is chase a version of their idea that sounds plausible and close to what already exists, instead of permuting it to something which can be big and devising a strategy to get to it.
-I
+The most common mistake I think founders make is that they chase a version of their idea that sounds plausible and close to what already exists, instead of permuting it to something which is singular and can be big.
+I act as a sounding board to explore your idea's [idea maze](https://twitter.com/balajis/status/1465018656979492871?lang=en), discuss why your creation is an inevitable development, and strategize its execution and realization with you.

+I am also happy to provide specific technical input on training LLMs, data infrastructure, building ML and AI services, and useful ideas from AI/ML research.

 I do this purely as an intellectual interest, so please don't use this as a hiring call :)